 10.1 Honor Code

-Students involved in behavioral misconduct, abuse of administrative processes, violation of Pathway policy or procedures, inappropriate classroom behavior, intimidation, threats, violence, or other inappropriate actions at a gathering or in public, may be required to leave the program or the gathering when their misconduct significantly and adversely impacts the program’s ability to perform its mission or disrupts the general environment Pathway is striving to achieve.
+Students who violate BYU-Pathway Worldwide policy or procedures (including, but not limited to, behavioral misconduct, abuse of administrative processes, inappropriate classroom behavior, intimidation, threats, violence, or other inappropriate actions at a gathering), in public or online, may be required to leave the program or the gathering when their misconduct significantly and adversely impacts the program’s ability to perform its mission or disrupts the general environment BYU-Pathway is striving to achieve.

 When it is determined that an individual is involved in significant disruptive behavior, the student will receive an appropriate sanction, including but not limited to, counsel and education, warning, probation, suspension, or dismissal from PathwayConnect.
 Referral for criminal prosecution will be made when warranted.